halsabbah10/ml-email-classifier/README.md

 - MySQL for reliable data storage

 ---
-Built with ❤️ for efficient email management
+Built by Husam AlSabbah for efficient email management